ManimCommunity/manim/docs/source/contributing/testing.rst

 ..
 Note::

-   If the file already exists, just add to its content.
+   If the file already exists, edit it and add the test within the file.
 The ``Scene`` will be tested thanks to the ``GraphicalUnitTester`` that lives in ``tests/utils/GraphicalUnitTester.py``.
 Import it with ``from ..utils.GraphicalUnitTester import GraphicalUnitTester``.